pilotmitchw/unity-theory/epistemology.md

 #### The Accounting: Existence is a "loan" of definition.
 Death/Dissolution is not a tragedy, but the settlement of the account.

 ## The Mechanics of Experience (Epistemology)
 ### The Self (me)
 The Self is a complex, self-sustaining chain of functions capable of processing Unity

 f_{me}(U, me) = g(U, h(U, ...), me)

 We arise from Unity by applying the functions g, h, ... to it.
 These functions are the chain of events, expenditures of energy, and self-sustaining processes that created our bodies

-### The Limit of Knowledge:
+### The Limit of Knowledge: Can't see the forest if you're a tree
 One cannot observe Unity directly; one can only observe the interaction between Unity and the Self.
 Observation always begins at f_me(U, me)

 ### The Fundamental Operations
 These are the fundamental operations of conscious experience.
 These are what we can do with Unity as conscious beings.